 There are two important questions to ask of the prawn in front of you.
 Is it wild and is it Australian?
-There are four major species of Australian wild prawns and more boutique species, all with subtle differences in taste, size, texture and sweetness.
+There are five major species of Australian wild prawns and more boutique species, all with subtle differences in taste, size, texture and sweetness.

 Perfectly suited to dishes like stir fries because it holds its shape well, the banana prawn’s mild flavour is perfect if like your seafood not too seafoody.
 Bananas are mainly caught in the Northern Prawn Fishery during a busy 8 week season leading into winter, leaving the rest of the year for stock to replenish.
 Bananas are also found in the tropical waters off Qld and WA.